algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

    To ensure comprehensive testing of all features and thorough identification of potential bugs, test cases will be generated using GitHub Issues as a collaborative tool.
 This approach facilitates clear visibility for QA's team members, outlining what needs testing and tracking the testing progress.Additionally, it serves as a centralized platform for the entire team to stay informed about pending features or those yet to be implemented
   <br>

-  A standardized template for creating these tickets has been formulated and is accessible in the [testCase.yml]() file, providing consistency and structure to the testing process:
+  A standardized template for creating these tickets has been formulated and is accessible in the file.
+Inside `.github` folder, providing consistency and structure to the testing process:
   <p float="left">
   <img src="Images/testCase.png" width="700" />